solresol/thousand-language-morphology/README.md

 into a suitable subdirectory (e.g. `leaftop-explorer`) of the leaftop repo.

+19. Run `pairings.py` (maybe run it several times with `pairings --tokenisation-method bigram/trigram/uni_token`  etc.) It took about 48 hours to run.

+20. `refresh materialized view translation_exploration`

-19. Make a release of LEAFTOP. zip the data, docs, evaluations and leaftop-explorer files from the leaftop repo.
+21. Make a release of LEAFTOP. zip the data, docs, evaluations and leaftop-explorer files from the leaftop repo.